TilmanGriesel/ha_trmnl_weather_station/README.md

 ![product](https://github.com/TilmanGriesel/ha_trmnl_weather_station/blob/main/docs/product.png?raw=true)

+Don't know what a TRMNL display is?
+You can [learn more about it here](https://usetrmnl.com?ref=griesel).

 ## What It Does

 Send live sensor data (like CO2, temperature, humidity, and more) to a TRMNL E-Ink display.
 Works with Netatmo and other Home Assistant-compatible devices with a few simple installation steps.